 - WHAT HAPPENED by Hillary Rodham Clinton.
 The first woman nominated for president by a major political party details her campaign, mistakes she made, outside forces that affected the outcome and how she recovered in its aftermath.

-- HILLBILLY ELEGY, by J. D. Vance.
-A Yale Law School graduate looks at the struggles of America's white working class through his own childhood in the Rust Belt.
+HILLBILLY ELEGY by J. D. Vance.
+A Yale Law School graduate examines white working class struggles.